 • Checks with MEP coordinator before closing the shutter for any MEP works to be installed.

-• Prepares the reinforcement steel’s inspection request and checklist as per ITP.
+• Prepares the reinforcement steel’s inspection request and checklist as per Inspection and Test Plan or ITP.

 • Deals with the approved testing laboratory supervisor regarding the cubes compressive test.